LinuxChristian/tilt2mqtt/README.md

 ```
 python tilt2mqtt.py
 ```

+**Note**: If you get a permission error try running the script as root.

 The code should now listen for your Tilt device and report values on the MQTT topic that matches your Tilt color.